whisthq/whist/client-applications/mobile/README.md

-## Fractal Mobile Applications
+# Fractal Mobile Applications

-Fractal application for a user to connect to their Fractal computer.
+This repository contains the code for the Fractal mobile applications, which run on Android, including Chromebooks, and iOS, including iPads.
+The application will be developped in React Native to ensure cross-platform compatibility.

-TBD.
+TBD